High quality data and high quality rights: consolidating Europe's AI ambitions with citizen rights

 About

 Artificial intelligence is becoming a cornerstone of the EU’s competitiveness strategy.
-For it to enable greater competitiveness, building world-class AI requires a regulatory environment that allows European developers to build and deploy models at scale.
+But for it to support the EU’s economic ambitions, there must first be a regulatory environment that allows European developers to build and deploy models at scale.

-Training competitive AI models that are truly “made in Europe” requires large, diverse datasets that reflect the continent’s diverse cultures, languages, and communities.
-Access to high-quality data is a prerequisite for this development; without it, models may fail to serve diverse populations or accurately diagnose medical conditions across different demographics.
+Training competitive AI models that are truly “made in Europe” requires large, diverse datasets that reflect the continent’s diverse cultures, languages and communities.
+Access to high-quality data is a prerequisite for this development; without it, models may fail to serve diverse populations, from accurately diagnosing medical conditions across different demographics to correctly translating Europe’s many languages and dialects.

 The European Commission’s Digital Omnibus takes a significant step in addressing this tension by introducing a new legal basis for the incidental processing of SCD during AI training, provided developers apply appropriate safeguards.
 But the design of that framework raises questions about what those safeguards should mean in practice – and whether the current proposals are up to the task.

 The questions for policymakers are fundamental: what does meaningful protection of sensitive data look like in the context of AI training — and can it be achieved without sacrificing the diversity and quality of data that makes AI systems genuinely useful?
-What should the guardrails be for trustworthy by design and who is accountable for these?
+What should the guardrails be for trustworthy design and who should be held accountable when things go wrong?

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.